Hiroreco/enreco-archive/recap-data/glossary/lore/heroes-storylines/humble-knight-witch-entry.md

 Maybe it was because someone else already held that space in his heart.
 Maybe this relationship was never meant to be.

+But hope slowly dwindled, sadness gave way to disappointment, and disappointment hardened into anger.
+Rejecting her feelings was one thing, but wounding her pride—accusing her of infidelity, no less—was utterly unacceptable.

 Seeing it all fall apart—despite how much she had given, despite all her hope—Shiori made the painful decision to erase all memories of him.
 Perhaps to protect herself.
 Perhaps to protect him.
 It hurt them both, but they respected each other’s choice and parted ways.

 ### How it ended